KillingSpark/rustysd/Readme.md

 1. Socket activation (the non-inetd style).
 So your startup will be very fast and services only spin up if the socket is actually activated

 ### See for yourself
-Running `./build_all.sh && cargo run --bin rustysd` will build the test service and run rustysd which will start that testservice
+Running `./build_all.sh && cargo run --bin rustysd` will build the test services and run rustysd which will start them.
+Currently there are two services, one that gets passed some sockets and one that uses them to send some text over those sockets.

 ## What does not work
 Just some stuff I know does not work but would be cool to have.
+1. Patching unit definitions with dropin files
 1. Pruning the set of loaded units to only the needed one to reach the target unit
 1. Socket activation in inted style
 1. signal handling in a PID1 specific way